 Table of Contents

-Recombinant DNA (rDNA) technology involves combining DNA fragments from two sources.
 The resulting DNA is called recombinant DNA.
-Naturally, DNA recombinants occur during crossing-over of homologous chromosomes.
-The context of recombinant DNA is the artificial or uncommon union of DNA fragments from two different sources of DNA.
-Some scientist also use the term chimeric DNA.
-The experimental manipulation to produce rDNA is what is called now as recombinant DNA technology.
+Naturally, DNA recombination that involves the crossing over of homologous chromosomes occurs during meiosis (prophase I) in sex cell production (see image).
+In the context of biotechnology, recombinant DNA is the artificial or uncommon union of DNA fragments from two different sources of genetic material.
+Some scientists also use the term chimeric DNA for this “unnatural” combination of genes.
+The experimental manipulation of genetic material to produce rDNA is what is now called recombinant DNA technology.

-These sequences occur as palindromes, that is the two strands of the DNA have the same sequence but in opposite direction.
-The restriction enzyme recognizes this sequence and cut the fragments opening up the circular DNA.
-To be able to successfully produce the rDNA, the donor fragment should also be cut by the same restriction enzymes.
-This is to ensure that the sticky ends (points where the cut was made) are compatible with the sticky ends of the vector DNA.
+These sequences occur as palindromes; that is, the two strands of DNA have the same sequence but are structured in opposite directions.
+The restriction enzyme recognizes this sequence and cuts the fragments by opening up the circular DNA.
+To be able to successfully produce rDNA, the donor DNA strand should also be cut by the same restriction enzymes.
+This is done to ensure that the sticky or cohesive ends (points where the cut was made) of the donor DNA are compatible with the sticky ends of the vector DNA.

-In molecular biology, these DNA fragments are separated by using Gel Electrophoresis.
-In this technique, mixture of DNA fragments are placed on top lanes of the gels.
-Electricity is then applied to separate the fragments in terms of size and charge.
+In molecular biology, these DNA fragments are separated by gel electrophoresis (see image).
+In this technique, mixtures of DNA fragments are placed on the top lanes of the gels.
+Electricity is then applied to separate the fragments according to their size and charge.
 Smaller DNA fragments will naturally move faster than larger ones.
-After the separation, the DNA fragments can be visualized by adding fluorescent dyes that binds to DNA.
+After the separation, the DNA fragments can be visualized by adding fluorescent dyes that bind to the DNA.

 Host Vector System

-Transforming Eukaryotic cells
+Transforming Eukaryotic Cells

 Polymerase Chain Reaction